JoseGuzman/NEURONNetworks/README.md

-# NeuralNetworks
+# NEURONNetworks

+A repository containing different networks models written in NEURON with Python.

 Requirements:
 -------------

-NumPy version 1.7 or above
+* NumPy version 1.7 or above
+* Python